Paouky/paouky-docs/docs/about-grin/privacy.md

     |                                      | 097b2588fd494.....494e43580476b |

 !!! note ""
-    Each transaction also carries rangeproofs and a kernel, but it's mostly irrelevant for this topic.
+    Each transaction also carries rangeproofs and a kernel, which are mostly irrelevant for this topic.

 The above illustrates a normal transaction of 1 input and 2 outputs.
 The outputs (an input is also a reference to an output) are commitments, a 33 bytes blurb to any observer.
-There's no address to tie an identity to, and it's not clear which output is the change and which belongs to the receiver.
+There's no address to tie an identity to, and it's not clear which output is the change of the sender, and which belongs to the receiver.

 In a Bitcoin-like system, there are multiple ways in which a user might (accidentally or intentionally) link an address to his identity.
 Consequently, it is often trivial for analysis to link many of his addresses.
 Not only does his own privacy suffer, but also the entire network's privacy diminishes as a result.

-A Grin commitment is one unique output.
-An address may be used to create an unlimited amount of outputs.
+While a grin commitment is one unique output, a bitcoin address may be used to receive an unlimited amount of outputs.
 An interesting analogy could then be used to emphasize the difference:

 * A commitment, once on-chain, is like a one-time-use address.
 Both of them only ever "contain" a single output.
 * A commitment is *not* used to form transactions, unlike an address.
 A commitment is in fact a *result* of a transaction after it was built peer-to-peer.
 This makes it significantly harder to link an identity to.

 ### Aggregation

-Furthermore, a key concept of Mimblewimble transactions is that several of them can be safely merged together, resulting in what looks like a single transaction.
+Furthermore, a key concept of mimblewimble transactions is that several of them can be safely merged together, resulting in what looks like a single transaction.
 When done at the block level, every block essentially becomes one large transaction:

 :   *block*